Smoked Shrimp at 225ºF With Simple Pantry Spices

 overhead of a plate of smoked shrimp and rice

-Learn how to smoke shrimp seasoned with amazing flavor.
+Learn how to make smoked shrimp with amazing flavor.
 This healthy recipe with 15 minutes prep makes a stunning presentation.

 Servings 6